 Let me explain:

-When I’m thinking about artificial intelligence, I’m not thinking about AI in a general way—my smartphone is “smart” in many ways for sure, but I wouldn’t regard it as sentient.
+When I’m thinking about artificial intelligence, I’m not thinking about AI in a general way — my smartphone is “smart” in many ways, but I wouldn’t regard it as sentient.
 For narrow “smart” applications, ANI (artificial narrow intelligence), it seems efficient to build specialised computer systems to perform specific tasks.

 But suppose we mean to explore the possibility of an actual singularity, AGI (artificial general intelligence), where a non-biological system is allowed to become sentient.
-In that case, a growing number of experts seem to be suggesting that we’re getting close to AGI.
+In that case, many experts seem to suggest that we’re getting close to AGI.
 Maybe dangerously close.

 Is this because we’re able to build more complex computational systems?
-Will we eventually create a computer so complex that it just “comes to life?”
+Will we eventually create a complex computer that “comes to life?”

 Without being sentient, ANI systems can easily outperform human brains for single tasks.
 This seems to suggest something about complexity.